infobaleen/material-less/README.md

 ### Customization

-The color scheme can be customized CSS variables.
+The color scheme can be customized via CSS variables.
 Use the `:root` selector to change the color scheme for the whole document:
 ```
  :root {
         --colorPrimary: red;